Designs V2- The Orchid – Insanity www.gndesigns.net

 At a 2004 meeting between the World Psychiatric Association and the Chinese Society of Psychiatrists, a joint statement was issuing saying that the CSP had co-operated in a three-year investigation of alleged psychiatric abuse of Falun Gong members who were sent to Chinese psychiatric hospitals and clinics.
 The CSP’s investigation had uncovered instances in which some Chinese psychiatrists ‘failed to distinguish between spiritual-cultural beliefs and delusions, as a result of which persons were misdiagnosed and mistreated.’

 While the statement was welcomed as an unprecedented acknowledgement of human rights abuses in China, it is a ‘limited hang-out’.
-It is not in fact an acknowledgement of abuse, but the old incompetence defense.
+It is not in fact an acknowledgement of abuse, but the old incompetence defence.
 The doctors, it says, ‘failed to distinguish between spiritual-cultural beliefs and delusions’.
 The statement attributed these unfortunate lapses to “lack of training and professional skills of some psychiatrists rather than [to] systematic abuse of psychiatry.”

 Psychiatric coercion forms only one plank of the Chinese state’s persecution of the Falun Gong, which draws on Buddhism, Taoism and Chinese medicine and views itself as much as a new form of science as a new religion.
 It is widespread, and vocal.
 It clearly frightens the Chinese government, which banned it after ten thousand Falun Gong practitioners protested in silence outside the headquarters of the Communist Party of China.
 In the hypocritical West, meanwhile, corporate governments reveal their own fear of dissent and exposure through their persecution of principled and articulate individuals.

 Also in 2009, Jane Burgermeister, an editor at a medical journal based in Vienna, exposed the apparent attempt by the Baxter Corporation to trigger a deadly flu pandemic in Europe by distributing 72 kilos of vaccine material contaminated with live human and avian flu viruses in circumstances which cannot have been accidental.
 For humans, avian flu is deadly but rarely contagious.
 Human flu is rarely lethal but highly contagious.
 A reassortment of genes would likely have created a global pandemic on the scale of the 1918 ‘Spanish’ flu.
 Disaster was only averted due to the vigilance of Czech lab technicians.
-Burgermeister proceeded to file legal charges against Baxter and publicize the issue to great effect, but was soon subjected to terrifying legal assault by the Austrian government which sought to portray her as ‘a dangerous conspiracy theorist’ and strip her of all civic rights and assets.
+Burgermeister proceeded to file legal charges against Baxter and publicize the issue to great effect, but was soon subjected to a terrifying legal assault by the Austrian government which sought to portray her as ‘a dangerous conspiracy theorist’ and strip her of all civic rights and assets.
 Ten days before her court appearance, Burgermeister wrote:

 This Sachwalterschaftsverfahren or court guardianship is usually used for extremely elderly people who are diagnosed as senile, and means you give all your rights to the court.